 - Verification of Vehicle Details: The department may conduct a thorough check of the vehicle details to ensure accuracy and compliance with regulations.

 - Payment of Necessary Fees: The transfer process involves various fees, such as the transfer fee, vehicle testing fees, and other miscellaneous charges.
-Clear communication and understanding of these fees are imperative to avoid any unexpected financial hurdles.
+The final amount will depend on the type of vehicle and the ownership category.

 It's vital for both the seller and the buyer to be present during this joint visit.
 This simultaneous presence ensures active participation in the transfer process, preventing delays and potential complications.
 It also facilitates immediate clarification of any discrepancies or questions that may arise.

 Following the visit, the Traffic and Licensing Department will process the ownership transfer request.
-While this processing period may take some time, patience is advised.
-Upon successfully completing the transfer, the department will issue a new Mulkiya (vehicle registration card) in the buyer's name.
+Once the application has been approved and all fees have been paid, a new Mulkiya (vehicle registration card) will be issued in the buyer's name, officially completing the transfer of ownership.

 Change of Ownership of a Car in Sharjah—Online Process

-The online process for transferring car ownership in Sharjah is straightforward and fast.
+The online process for transferring car ownership in Sharjah can save you a trip to a registration centre if your transaction is eligible for online processing.
 All you need to do is follow these steps:

 - Choose the "Transfer Ownership" option